 If the petitioner does not have legal immigration status in the United States, the USCIS may place the petitioner in “deferred action.”
 This will allow the petitioner to remain in the United States and not be subject to deportation.

-Children listed on their parent’s approved Form I-360 may also apply for work authorization and a green card.
+Children listed on their parent’s approved Form I-360 may also apply for

 If the USCIS denies a VAWA petition, the victim may appeal the immigration decision within 33 days of receiving the rejection.